Olamidesam2022/Law_Office_Management_System/readme.md

 This project is not only a **technical achievement** but also an **academic milestone**, as it shows how students can apply their knowledge to address real-world challenges.
 With further development, the system can evolve into a production-ready enterprise solution.

 > This project represents the perfect blend of technology and law, paving the way for future innovations in the legal industry.

+improvements
+case managment should be able to add documents to each cases user management > ADMIN ROLE as well as the LAWYER